SSpeights/PowerShellGuide/pipelining.md

 ## Section Targets

 * Using pipelines to execute the get data \| process data \| output result pattern
-* Filter objects with the pipeline with Where-Object
+* Filter collections of objects with the pipeline with Where-Object
+* Create skinnier objects with Select-Object
 * Individually process objects with Foreach-Object
 * Learning some useful examples for important use cases